 Marriage Registration Procedure

 The UAE Judicial Department and Sharia Court or the authorized marriage officers (Mazoons) appointed by the Ministry of Justice is the authoritative body to conduct Islamic marriages in the UAE.
 One can visit the recently launched online eMarriage service portal and book an appointment with an authorized officer.

-Legal Maxims Consultants is one of the leading law firms in the UAE that not only have experienced local and Indian family lawyers in Dubai but also provide an array of marriage services such as:
+Legal Maxims Consultants is one of the leading corporate firms in the UAE that not only have experienced professionals in Dubai but also provide an array of marriage services such as: